msupply-foundation/conforma-web-app/documentation/internal/Styles-Guide.md

 3. (Last resort) create a custom class

 For the most part, it's best to put changes at the same "level" as the definition or variable you're over-riding or extending.
 So, if you're over-riding a definition for a component (i.e. it's originally defined in `definitions/components`), put them in the appropriate component over-ride file (i.e. `site/[components]/[overrides]`).

+### Progressive Truthfulness

+This from the [Semantic-UI theming docs](https://semantic-ui.com/usage/theming.html), and summarises the way of thinking about styling very nicely:

+> [Progressive truthfulness] is perhaps a better way to build models of physical objects...Start with a model that is fully detailed but only resembles what is wanted.
+Then, one adjusts one attribute after another, bringing the result ever closer to the mental vision of the new creation, or to the real properties of a real-world object ...starting with exemplars that themselves have consistency of style ensures that such consistency is the designer's to lose.

+> **Frederick Brooks - The Design of Design**